 Our analysis of employment and earning capacity provides attorneys with reliable, individualized data for negotiating appropriate awards in personal injury cases and determining spousal earning capacity in divorce cases.
-We effectively apply similar methodology to a wide range of other litigation, including Workers’ Compensation, discrimination and medical malpractice lawsuits, as well as in non-litigation settings.
+We effectively apply similar methodology to a wide range of other litigation, including Workers’ Compensation and medical malpractice lawsuits, as well as in non-litigation settings.

 Kincaid Wolstein Vocational & Rehabilitation Services collects the necessary data by: